arjunindia/fb-phisher-python/README.md

     user@repo:~# facebooker

-=>ADDED EXTRA FUNCTIN, i.e. a new function to easily modify the link to be redirected to. install with install.sh
+=>ADDED EXTRA FUNCTIN, i.e. a new function to easily modify the link to be redirected to. install with install.sh, run with facebooker command and it will ask you the new link on run.